esmith0/Comp3000LexiNet/README.md

 LexiNet is designed to become a platform on which educators can upload their resources which can then be reviewed by students with dyslexia.
 This model is designed to encourage development of inclusive resources.

+The main code is in the LexiNet folders, however the LexiNet sample folder is a demo created using <a href="https://nicepage.com/"> Nicepage </a> to demonstrate the vision for the final product.

 The research paper for this prototype is available in the files!

 - E Smith.